 In order to tap into your existing network, try syncing your email contacts and using LinkedIn’s search bar to find friends, co-workers and colleagues.

 If you’re trying to connect with someone you’ve never met, simply search using the function on LinkedIn to find and filter people you might want to “meet”.
-Narrow down by industry, job title, geography, etc. You should look to see if you have any mutual connections.
-If so, you can ask your connections for an introduction.
+Narrow down by industry, job title, geography, etc. If you come across someone you’d like to connect with or learn from, consider sending a polite, well-crafted message explaining your purpose and interest in connecting.

 Carve out time to spend on LinkedIn.

-At this point, you’ll want to make time each week to dedicate to LinkedIn activities.
+Before you allocate time to LinkedIn, define your objectives.
+Are you using LinkedIn for job searching, networking, industry insights, or content sharing?
+Knowing your goals will help you prioritize your time.
 Sit down with your calendar and block off time on a regular cadence.
+Treating it like a scheduled appointment can help you stick to your routine.
 Commit to taking the time and keep the commitment if you really want to move the needle.

 Engage with your connections (and theirs).